Skip to the main content.

 It’s a no-brainer.

-Not all applicants will ask, but you can certainly put forward the idea of an employee share scheme.
 But which one?
 Well, there are various schemes available (subject to eligibility) including schemes specially designed with SMEs in mind, like Enterprise Management Incentives (EMI).

 The nature of an option scheme like EMI means that equity is released over time, subject to conditions specified by you.
-So, it’s a long term employee incentive.
+So, it’s a long-term employee incentive.

 Feel free to book a free consultation with us to explore the ways you could share equity with your team as an alternative form of compensation.